Dr Noam ChayutSenior Scientist Germplasm Resource Unit Manager

 Noam is an applied crop geneticist who has led the Germplasm Resource Unit team since 2018.

 Noam’s vision has been to associate crop conservation with crop genomics and high throughput seed phenomics, aiming at broadening the gene-pool diversity used in crop science, and empowering crop improvement through traditional and modern (precise) plant breeding.

-Noam represents the John Innes Centre in The UK Plant Genetic Resources Group and is our contact person for the Nagoya Protocol on Access and Benefit Sharing and a member in the European Cooperative Programme for Plant Genetic Resources in working groups of wheat, barley and grain legume.
-Noam is an associate member of A European Genebank Integrated System.
+Noam represents the John Innes Centre in The UK Plant Genetic Resources Group and for the Nagoya Protocol on Access and Benefit Sharing.
+He is a member in the European Cooperative Programme for Plant Genetic Resources, in the working groups for wheat, and grain legume.

 The GRU team focuses on three aspects of crop conservation research, where identified technological and knowledge gaps impede cost-effective genebanking delivery in support of improving global food security:

 With the responsibility to conserve a living collection of over 50,000 accessions, we aim to optimise the captured regenerated genetic diversity, the seed yield and the expected seed longevity while allowing informative phenotyping and genotyping for diverse downstream applications.

 We aim to transform the GRU from a ‘seedbank’, to a ‘research genebank’ delivering characterised allelic diversity.
 To do this we embarked on a strategic collaboration with the group of Professor Shifeng Cheng from the Agricultural Genomic Institute in Shenzhen (AGIS-CAAS).
 Together we are developing genomic resources to decode the global collections’ population structures, to obtain usable genetic distances between the conserved accessions and to allow association genetics for gene discovery and genomics assisted breeding.